dmind-gmbh/extension-cookieman/README.md

 ## Create a new theme or adapt an existing one
 We are happy to receive pull-requests for new themes!

-This is a recommendation how to set up your template structure for a custom extension:
+This is a recommendation how to set up your template structure for a custom extension.
+It looks like this: <https://github.com/dmind-gmbh/extension-cookieman/tree/master/Build/cookieman_test_customtheme>.

 Set your base path in TypoScript constants:
 <pre>